The Metropolitan ~ 1912 to 2012

 This fine example of early twentieth century classical architecture stands on the site of an old Roman fortlet, commemorated in the name Pen-y-Castell or Castle Hill.
 In approximately 66 AD as many as one hundred soldiers drawn from every corner of the Roman Empire were posted here to guard the Lliedi crossing, or stopped to break the journey from Leucarum (Loughor) to Castra Moridunum (Carmarthen).

-Past excavations show the playing-card shape typical of a Roman encampment of the period *, and five Roman coins have been found in the area.
+Past excavations show the playing-card shape typical of a Roman encampment of the period and five Roman coins have been found in the area.
+A display case at Parc Howard shows a scale model of the Roman fort.

 Banking in Llanelly